**All parents must read**

 Fees for Auditions or Master classes are due on the day of the audition or the day of class start.

-Families with two or more children attending MBS receive a 10% tuition discount for the second and third child.
+Families with two or more children attending MBS receive a 3% – Discount for 2 children, 5% – Discount for 3 children

 Performances and Competitions